filecoin-project/filecoin-docs/docs/mine/lotus/miner-setup.md

 - The `--no-local-storage` flag is used so that we can later configure [specific locations for storage](custom-storage-layout.md).
 This is optional but recommended.
 - The Lotus Miner configuration folder is created at `~/.lotusminer/` or `$LOTUS_MINER_PATH` if set.
-- The difference between _owner_ and _worker_ addresses is explained in the [miner wallets guide](miner-wallets.md).
+- The difference between _owner_ and _worker_ addresses is explained in the [miner addresses guide](miner-addresses.md).
 As mentioned above, we recommend using two separate addresses.
 If the `--worker` flag is not provided, the owner address will be used. _Control addresses_ can be added later when the miner is running.

 ## Connectivity to the miner